Self improvement

 There are many lessons to be learned from rock climbing, but the following three are the main ones for me.

-Don’t give up Very often giving up in rock climbing is scarier than persisting—nobody likes falling.
+Very often giving up in rock climbing is scarier than persisting—nobody likes falling.
 Especially if it’s a long and nasty fall.
 And what you very quickly discover is that in rock climbing, like in life (or Jazz, if you’re a musician), sticking with it for long enough eventually gets you up there.
+If you are persistent and don’t give up, you sooner or later find your groove and come on top victorious.

 It’s been six months since I switched to Dvorak.
 My current typing speed is 56 words per minute with the average error rate of 6.4%.